-Coleford to Newland Via “The Burial Path”
+Walk From Coleford to Newland Via “The Burial Path”

 This route was a slight incline passing through some woodland with many wild mushrooms growing on dead trees.
-The next Ordinance Survey waypoint for us was marked the White House, this was on a dirt track and a few settlements were passed then off road again.
+The next Ordnance Survey waypoint was on the map as “The White House”.
+This was on a dirt track and we passed a few settlements, then off-road again.

-This trail was above some cliffs with views of a big factory in Coleford and Whitecliff off road centre was visible from above when looking through gaps in the hedges
+This trail was above some cliffs with views of a big factory in Coleford, and Whitecliff off-road centre was visible from above when looking through gaps in the hedges

 The walk continued through farmland to a track that led to the road into the village of Newland.